Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Full vertex algebra

 \begin{rem} Physically, the energy and the spin of a state in $F_{h,\h}$ are $h+\h$ and $h-\h$.
 Thus, the condition (FV2) implies that we only consider the particles whose spin is an integer, that is, we consider only bosons and not fermions.
-The notion of a full super vertex algebra can be defined by modifying (FV5) and (FV2). \end{rem} \begin{rem} Define the linear map $L(0),\Ld(0)\in \End\,F$ by $L(0)|_{F_{h,\h}}=h$ and $\Ld(0)|_{F_{h,\h}} = \h$ for any $h,\h\in \R$.
-Then, the condition (FV6) is equivalent to the the following condition: For any $h,\h\in \R$ and $a \in F_{h,\h}$,
+The notion of a full vertex superalgebra can be defined by modifying (FV5) and (FV2). \end{rem} \begin{rem} The condition (FV6) is equivalent to the the following condition:

 \end{rem}